INlova/MEANHotel/README.md

 This course teaches the basic of creating web applications with the MEAN stack.
 This application could be viewed as a reference for MVC architecture and for general practices with each part of the stack.

+Within MEAN Hotel, various amount of packages and concepts were brought up.
+The following are:

+- Node.js